The Strangers (Australian band): Television band

 In August 1964, The Strangers were selected as the resident backing band on the Melbourne based teenage television pop program The Go!!
 Show, in which they appeared each week from 1964 to 1967.
-Farrar married Pat Carroll.
-Carroll and Olivia Newton-John appeared on The Go!!
-Show as singers.
+Farrar married Pat Carroll, who appeared on the show as a singer with Olivia Newton-John.
 After "The Go!!
 Show" ended, The Strangers became the resident group on HSV-7's Sunnyside Up program.
-In all, the band appeared on television at least once a week for nine years straight.
+In all, the band appeared on television at least once a week for nine years.

 During the mid-1960s, the band changed labels from W&G Records to Go Records.
 After the demise of the Go!!
 Show and its associated record label, they moved to Philips Records, and finally to Fable Records in 1970.

 Replacements and collaborations

 In February 1967, Terry Walker (ex Glen Ingram & The Hi-Five) replaced Fred Wieland, who left to join The Mixtures.
 During 1969, The Strangers' cover of "Melanie Makes Me Smile" made No. 16 in Sydney, No. 9 in Melbourne and No. 7 in Brisbane.
-Later singles included "Mr. President" (Trevor 'Dozy' Davies, John 'Beaky' Dymond, Ian 'Tich' Amey) in 1970, and "Sweet Water" (Fletcher/Flett), a cover of a song by obscure British band Brass Monkey, in 1971.
+Later singles included "Mr. President" (composed by Trevor 'Dozy' Davies, John 'Beaky' Dymond and Ian 'Tich' Amey) in 1970 and, in 1971, "Sweet Water" (Fletcher/Flett), a cover of a song by obscure British band Brass Monkey.

-The group effectively broke up in mid 1970, with Farrar moving to the UK and joining Shadows members Hank Marvin and Bruce Welch in Marvin, Welch & Farrar, and then the re-formed Shadows.
+The group effectively broke up in mid-1970, with Farrar moving to the UK and joining Shadows members Hank Marvin and Bruce Welch in Marvin, Welch & Farrar, and then the re-formed Shadows.
 Later that year Robinson and Thompson reformed The Strangers (sometimes billed as The New Strangers), with guitarists John Cosgrove (ex Fendermen) and Bill Pyman.
 Cosgrove left in early 1973 and was replaced by Jim Sifonious (ex Dove), before the band finally broke up in 1975.

 Throughout the group's 14 years, The Strangers provided backing for many local and overseas acts.
 These included: Johnny Farnham, Russell Morris, Johnny Young, Neil Sedaka, Johnny O'Keefe, The Seekers, Merv Benton, Ted Mulry, Lynne Randell, Ross D. Wyllie, Yvonne Barrett, Grantley Dee, Pat Carroll, Little Gulliver, Barry Crocker, Buddy England, Ronnie Burns, Town Criers, Masters Apprentices, Axiom, Hans Poulsen and Lionel Rose.